ivan-kleshnin/subjective-fullstack/README.md

 the only reasonable way to reproduce absolute imports is **symlinking**.

 It keeps every tool (including editors!) working.
 It keeps things simple.
-Present Windows version have solutions to emulate `ln`.
+Modern Windows versions have ways to emulate `ln`.
 The only thing you may notice – NPM warnings.
 The cost of abs. modules "emulation" through an app layer will be much higher, trust me.

 You need only: